wswebcreation/wdio-appium/README.md

 Because we want to start locally we need to install the following things:

 - [ ] Install XCODE through the App store
+    - When the XCODE is installed open it
+    - Go to the `Preferences > Locations` and select the Command Line Tools
+    - Accept notifications if needed and when done close XCODE again
 - [ ] Download Android Studio from [here](https://developer.android.com/studio/) and install it
     - Follow the instructions to download and setup Android studio and configure your emulators with [this](https://developer.android.com/studio/run/managing-avds) tutorial.
 - [ ] Install NodeJS: